mrquincle/mrquincle.github.io/source/_posts/2015-03-03-sampling-of-dirichlet-process.markdown

 p_1,\ldots,p_K \sim Dirichlet(\alpha/K,\ldots,\alpha/K)
 $$

-Now we have to integrate out the mixing proportions $p_i$ to get a formula that operates on class indices.
-Again, the number of class indices is exactly equal to the number of parameters and exactly equal to the number of observations.
+Now we have to integrate out the mixing proportions $p_i$ to get a formula that operates on cluster indices.
+Again, the number of cluster indices is exactly equal to the number of parameters and exactly equal to the number of observations.

 Let us now consider the Dirichlet-Multinomial as it is often called (terrible name!).
 As you see from above it should be called the Dirichlet-Categorical (see for a derivation [stackoverflow](http://math.stackexchange.com/questions/709959/how-to-derive-the-dirichlet-multinomial)).